rjspencer/docs/theming.md

 ### if:ActivityIs[%type]
 Use this if statement to compare if a certain activity list item is of a certain type.

-Supported types: Audio, Blog, BlogRepost, Event, Photo, PhotoAlbum, Status, StatusRepost, Video
+Supported types: Audio, Blog, BlogRepost, Event, Photo, PhotoAlbum, Status, StatusRepost, Video, StoreItem
 Recommended modules: ActivityStreamList

 ### if:AudioHasLyrics